- 1 Top 6 Best Pasta Makers

 - Attachments, Roller Adjustments & Features

 While some people are content to just create sheets of pasta, others may wish to create shapes or adjust the width to create wider noodles like linguini or fettuccini.
 If you want to play with the width or create shapes, then look for a pasta maker that comes with included die attachments.
 Additionally, check the roller adjustments to ensure that you can manipulate the thickness of your pasta.
-Specifically for electric pasta makers, be sure to review the upgraded features that are included on the control panel.
+Specifically, and for best electric pasta makers like the Philips Pasta Maker, be sure to review the upgraded features that are included on the control panel.

 Understandably, you might not have the space to store a massive appliance in your kitchen.
 You already have the best toaster oven and your counters are full.
 Thankfully, pasta makers can be purchased in a range of sizes from more compact models that are ideal for smaller kitchens to larger models that aren’t quite industrial but are intended to be left on countertops.
 Always check the dimensions of the pasta maker you’re considering buying, and compare it against where you can realistically store it in your kitchen.